CVE-2025-54376: Hoverfly WebSocket Auth Bypass

 Exploitability

-The GH security advisory contains a PoC (see below).
+The GH security advisory contains a basic PoC, which is automated below.
 It demonstrates that a remote attacker can bypass authentication and receive full application logs, including proxied request/response bodies, tokens, file paths, etc.

 PoC